 In the interests of transparency, this guide aims to provide you with some practical guidance on our estimated fees for advising and representing you in bringing or defending a claim for unfair or wrongful dismissal in the employment tribunal.

-Our estimated range of fees for advising you and representing you in bringing and defending a claim for unfair or wrongful dismissal are:
+Our estimated range of fees for advising you and representing you in bringing or defending a claim for unfair or wrongful dismissal are:

-Our fees are normally calculated on the basis of an hourly rate of £200 plus VAT at 20% by reference to the amount of time that is spent dealing with your case.
+Our fees are based on an hourly charge out rate of £300 (plus VAT at 20%) and are calculated by reference to the amount of time spent by us working on your matter.

 Factors that could make a case more complex and therefore affect our fees: